Grandparents Day of Prayer

 - Decide on a time and a location.

 - Provide necessary promotional materials to use in your church or community.
-What is the best way to connect with the grandparents God wants you to invite to your Grandparents Prayer event.
+Consider the best way to connect with the grandparents God wants you to invite to your Grandparents Prayer event.

 - Send or distribute personal invitations to as many individuals in your church or community as possible.